Aman855180/disease-outbreak-predictor/README.md

 - **Recall: 90.6%** — catches 29 out of 32 real outbreaks on test data
 - **ROC-AUC: 0.933**
-- Test period: June 2015 – March 2016 (the declining phase of the epidemic — the hardest period to evaluate on)
+- Test period: June 2015 – March 2016 (the declining phase of the epidemic,the hardest period to evaluate on)

 ---